carbon-language/carbon-lang/docs/design/generics/goals.md

         exceptional cases that don't fit inside generics.
     -   If you want compile-time duck typing, that is available by way of templates.
-    -   Notably, there is no need to allow a specialization of some generic interface for some particular type to actually expose a _different_ interface (different set of methods or types within the interface for example).
+    -   There is no need to allow a specialization of some generic interface for some particular type to actually expose a _different_ interface (different set of methods or types within the interface for example).